 How Do I Find Money for Scrap Metal Near Me?

-Looking to cash in on scrap metals at a location near you?
+Have you been searching Google for “scrap metal for cash near me” or “places to sell scrap metal near me”?
 The perfect app for you to use (that is also FREE) is iScrap App.
-You can put it on your phone, and at any given time check scrap yard pricing near YOU.
+You can put it on your phone, and at any given time check scrap yard pricing near YOU, plus loads of places to sell your scrap metal.

 How to Collect More Scrap Metal for Cash